 In a balanced market, you will have to analyze things a bit further.
 The fact is, there isn't really such a thing as a perfectly balanced market.
-If you read all the tea leaves perfectly balanced market.
 If you read all the tea leaves correctly-the absorption rate, average days on market, the price of comparable properties-you'll have a pretty good idea of whether your individual neighborhood and price point will fall slightly in your favor or the buyers'.

 When pricing a home, you're probably going to come up with a range of around 5%, meaning that a home that's worth \$400,000 could reasonably be listed for anywhere between \$390,000 and \$410,000.
 In a sellers' market, you'll probably want to list it for \$390,000.
 In a buyers' market, \$410,000.
 It will also depend on how aggressive or cautious you want to be.
 If you need to sell your home fast and an extra \$10,000 isn't that important, list low.
 If you don't mind waiting around a bit longer, list high.
-Keep in mind though, if you do list too high, the home may sit too long, and you'll end up getting even less than the lowend price. end price.
+Keep in mind though, if you do list too high, the home may sit too long, and you'll end up getting even less than the low-end price.